View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - feel embarrassed, lonely, disappointed, or withdrawn

-- experience physical symptoms such as sweating, shaking, stomach pains, nausea, and a racing heart beat
+- have physical symptoms such as sweating, shaking, stomach pains, nausea, and a racing heart beat

-- require intervention with a school counselor or therapist to help them handle social situations
+- need intervention with a school counselor or therapist to help them handle social situations

 - be targeted by bullies